 Season 5 was a struggle for Edith.
 She received confirmation of Gregson's death and had to fight for custody of their only daughter.
 The rest of the Crawleys seemed indifferent to her emotional turmoil; Mary tried out a new hairstyle, and her family planned a picnic for the next day.

 Edith had neither the time nor the energy to experiment with fashion this season and wore mostly subdued autumnal colors like orange and brown.
-Two costumes stand out in particular: the wheat-colored dress with a floral trim that appeared in the now-famous water bottle promotional photo, and the beaded plum-colored dress with an unexpected olive trim.
+Two costumes stand out in particular: the wheat-colored dress with a floral trim that appeared in the now-famous water bottle promotional photo, and a beaded plum-colored gown with an unexpected olive trim.

-As a single mother and editor-in-chief at a fashion-forward magazine environment, Edith added more patterns and prints into her wardrobe as well as feminine touches such as a necktie on an otherwise basic blouse, or a busy floral jacket with a clashing orange skirt.
+As a single mother and editor-in-chief of a fashion-forward magazine, Edith added more patterns and prints to her wardrobe.
+She also incorporated feminine touches such as a necktie on an otherwise basic blouse, or a busy floral jacket with a clashing orange skirt.
 Her work wardrobe was noticeably different from Mary's, who had more classical, menswear-inspired pieces in her closet.

 Edith wore so many gorgeous dresses in the final season of the show that it's impossible to choose among them.
 Season 6 costume designer Anna Mary Scott Robbins shifted the predominant colors of Edith's clothing to a springtime palette as her personal and professional life blossomed.
 She incorporated green and gold into her wardrobe, with the occasional splash of a brighter red or blue.

-Edith was particularly fond of matching her dress to her hair, wearing gold on several important occasions— when she announced that she may be making a permanent move to London and when Bertie Pelham asked for her hand.
+Edith was particularly fond of matching her dress to her hair, wearing gold on several important occasions— when she announced her permanent move to London and when Bertie Pelham asked for her hand in marriage.

 © 2019 Kaycee Go